ICF 1.5.20.25

 Key has been successfully updated.

 This key is used by clients connecting to the RCS.
-The key that you set here must also be set in the IDM or Identity Cloud RCS configuration.
+The key that you set here must also be set in the IDM or Advanced Identity Cloud RCS configuration.

 2. Edit the RCS configuration.